mnieber/gen/genspec.md

 to /run the frontend:service and backend:service.
 Both :docker-compose and dev:docker-compose are /configured by the stack:layer.

 ## The frontend:service

+### Docker

 The frontend:service /has a :dockerfile and a dev:dockerfile that /use the node:13-alpine:docker-image.
+:It /uses the default:root-dir and default:src-mount-point.
 :It /uses the :fish shell.

-:It /uses the default:root-dir and default:src-mount-point.
+### The react application

-:It /has a :node-package that /uses :create-react-app /with :tailwind-css and :prettier.
+The frontend:service /has a :node-package that /uses :create-react-app /with :tailwind-css and :prettier.
 :It /uses :antd.
-:It /has an app:module that /has a :router and a app:store.
+:It /has an app:module that /has a :router and an app:store.
+:It /has a donations:module.

+#### The donations:module

-:It /has a donations:module that /has a donations:store.
+The donations:module /has a donations:store.

 ## The backend:service

+### Docker

 The backend:service /has a :dockerfile and a dev:dockerfile that /use the python:3:docker-image.
-:It /runs :django.
-:It /has an :opt-dir and a :setup-file.
 :It /uses the default:root-dir and default:src-mount-point.
+:It /has an :opt-dir to synchronize auxiliary files with the host.
+:It /uses the :fish shell.

+### The Django application

+The backend:service /runs :django.
+:It /has a :setup-file.
 :It /has a :makefile for /running :pip-compile.
-:It /uses the :fish shell.
 :It /uses (:pytest /with :pytest-html), :pudb and :isort.